jdmar3-comp426/a99-meaka/docs/planning.md

 Goose buttons
 Keep track of # guesses

+## Logistics
+Primary communication occurred over zoom and group messages, Issues were logged in group messages and not github.

 ## Things that needed to happen:
 Back-end specifications: Aubry, Emma, Amy, Bean
 API built on whatever framework you choose: Aubry, Emma